LSTS/neptus/BUILD.md

 * `./gradlew installer<Dist-name>WindowsDist` with `<Dist-name>` the same as above but capitalized, creates an exe installer for Windows (NOT WORKING YET)
 * `./gradlew generateI18N` to generate POT I18N files

+Other related tasks:

+* `./gradlew buildBundleJars` task to generate the bundle Jars
+* `./gradlew generateI18N` task to generate I18N files

 Eclipse
 -------